-As a last related example, Fig. 8 shows the sensitivity of some atmospheric variables to the same ocean background vertical diffusion parameter obtained from the ensemble sensitivity (for ETKF) and the first iteration of the FDS schemes (for FDS-IKS or FDS-MKS).
-The atmospheric variables are the 2 m air temperature (T2M), convective precipitation (PRECC), large-scale precipitation (PRECL), and total cloud cover (CLDTOT).
+As last related example, Fig. 8 shows the sensitivity of some atmospheric variables to the same ocean background vertical diffusion parameter obtained from the ensemble sensitivity (for ETKF) and the first iteration of the FDS schemes (for FDS-IKS or FDS-MKS).
+The atmospheric variables are the 2 m air temperature (T2M), the convective precipitation (PRECC), the large-scale precipitation (PRECL), and the total cloud cover (CLDTOT).
 In general, the four variables show some similarities between the ensemble sensitivities and the FDS but also some important differences.
-The 2 m air temperature sensitivity patterns are in a rather good agreement, with the ensemble sensitivity mostly resembling a smoothed version of the FDS, although also diverging in some areas such as northern Europe around Scandinavia and northern Asia.
-The relatively amplified sensitivity seen in the FDS plot also leads to some areas reaching a negative sensitivity in the FDS estimates, while having a low but still positive sensitivity in the ensemble plot, as happens to the south of 30° S in the Atlantic and Pacific around South America.
-Part of the differences is certainly due to the more global sensitivity explored in the ensemble, but it is also pending to see how different perturbation sizes in the FDS would have affected its sensitivity pattern and amplitude.
-With different patterns, a similar comparison can be done between the ensemble sensitivity and the FDS for convective precipitation, which in both cases shows a higher (in absolute values) sensitivity in the tropics and a rather reasonable agreement, although it is very different in the tropical eastern Pacific to the south of the Equator.
-The tropical climate may indicate the indirect effects of changes in evaporation, atmospheric convection, and cloud formation.
-There are higher differences for large-scale precipitation, although some similarities are also present, such as the trough stretching from the tropical eastern Pacific, across South America, to the south of Africa or the high sensitivity in the tropical western Pacific.
-The total cloud cover finds a substantial difference between the sensitivity plots above $\sim 30^{\circ}$ N. However, the delineation (0 isoline) between the negative and positive values is substantially similar in both sensitivities.
-In general, despite the differences between the two sensitivity estimates (due to the different exploration of the control vector space), the similarities, along with the reasonable sensitivity patterns shown for the AMOC for the same ocean parameter κ{ω} , point to the usefulness of the strongly coupled assimilation for the lowfrequency climate analysis, in which observations from one component of the Earth system are allowed to influence the state and parameters for a different component.
+The 2 m air temperature air sensitivity patterns are in a rather good agreement, with the ensemble sensitivity mostly resembling a smoothed version of the FDS, although also diverging in some areas as Northern Europe around Scandinavia and Northern Asia.
+The relative amplified sensitivity seen in the FDS plot leads also to some areas reaching a negative sensitivity in the FDS estimates, while having a low but still positive sensitivity in the ensemble plot, as happens to the south of 30°S in the Atlantic and Pacific around South America.
+Part of the differences are for sure due to the more global sensitivity explored in the ensemble, but also it is pending to see how different perturbation sizes in the FDS would have affected its sensitivity pattern and amplitude.
+With different patterns, a similar comparison can be done between the ensemble sensitivity and the FDS for the convective precipitation, which in both cases show a higher (in absolute values) sensitivity in the tropics, and a rather reasonable agreement, although very different in the tropical Eastern Pacific to the south of the Equator.
+The tropical climate may indicate the indirect effects of changes in evaporation, atmospheric convection and cloud formation.
+Higher differences result for the large-scale precipitation, although some similarities are also present; as the trough stretching from the tropical Eastern Pacific, across South America, to the South of Africa, or the high sensitivity in the tropical Western Pacific.
+The total cloud cover finds a substantial difference between the sensitivity plots above $\sim 30^{\circ}$ N. However, the delineation (0 isoline) between the negative and positive sensitivites is substantially similar in both sensitivites.
+In general, despite the differences between the two sensitivity estimates (due to the different exploration of the control vector space), the similarities, along with the reasonable sensitivity patterns shown for the AMOC for the same ocean parameter κ{ω} , point to the usefulness of the strongly coupled assimilation for the low-frequency climate analysis, where observation from one component of the Earth system is allowed to influence the state and parameters for a different component.